dIY home repairs

-Fixing things yourself has two big advantages: You save time and you save money.
+Do it yourself home repairs have two significant advantages: You save time, and you save money.

-There are also some elementary household repairs that you can easily tackle with the help of common household items.
+There are also some elementary household repairs that you can easily tackle with common household items.
+These are straightforward do it yourself home repairs that you can confidently handle.
+Here are a few and how to tackle them.

 When the toilet water threatens to overflow, or the kitchen or bathroom sink regurgitates, your natural inclination is probably to get as far away as possible from the germs and gunk within and to reach for the phone.